 The hosting that you are using might have more similar plans.
-For example, most of the shared hosting providers have 3 to 4 plans from which you can choose one.
-You can contact the hosting provider about the inodes limit in the higher plan and then upgrade if it suits your need.
+For example, most of the shared web hosting providers have 3 to 4 plans from which you can choose one.
+You can contact the web hosting provider about the inode usage limit in the higher plan and then upgrade if it suits your need.

 If you are using multiple websites, you might need a better plan.
 So, you can surely upgrade your plan.
 There is a better way if you don’t want to do this.

 Yes, few hosting providers offer truly unlimited storage.
 It means that there is no inode limit.